SAP-samples/btp-bas-risk-management/documentation/develop/configure-BTP-account/README.md

 ## Summary

-After finishing this section you now have configured an SAP BTP account, which will be used next to develop a low-code application.
-Also you have created an SAP HANA instance to store the data needed for your application.
+You now have prepared your SAP BTP environment, configured your entitlements, and configured your account for the scenario.
+In the next section, you will use SAP Business Application Studio to develop your low-code application.

 Need help?
 Look at the [Troubleshooting Guide](../../complete/troubleshooting#configure-your-sap-btp-environment-with-the-help-of-boosters) or use mission support to connect with mission experts.